 Now, I count Sugarland, Jason Aldean, Keith Urban and Gary Allan among my favorite artists period.
 They shuffle well with my personal collection of blues, rock, soul, rap, opera, etc.

 Last night, I had the opportunity to see Gary Allan live at the Ryman Auditorium.
 I've wanted to see him in concert for a long time.
 There's something about his voice that sticks with me.
-It's a certain rasp/twang combo he has.
+It's a certain rasp/twang/sad combo he has.
+And being from California, he seems to have a different attitude than a lot of other country artists -- more rock.